daniel-furman/daniel-furman-old/programming.md

 ---

 Details about my programming competencies (as of Jan 7 2021).
+My preferred text editor is Atom.
+My favorite programming language is Python.

 Table of contents: Python, R, C++, OCaml, Zsh, MATLAB, ArcGIS